 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population.
-Beginning with the 2003 data, the National Health Interview Survey transitioned to weights derived from the 2000 census.
+Beginning with the 2012 data, the National Health Interview Survey transitioned to weights derived from the 2010 census.
+For 2003-2011 data, weights were derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
-See Technical Notes for more details.
+For 1997-1999 data, weights were derived from the 1990 census.
+See Technical Notes for more

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-March 2012, combined Sample Adult and Sample Child Core components.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-September 2012, combined Sample Adult and Sample Child Core components.